memagu/aw_lunch/README.md

 # aw_lunch
-An Instagram bot for daily posting of Anna Whitlock's Highschool lunch
+An Instagram that uploads the lunch meny daily.
+Works for any school at [skolmaten.se](https://skolmaten.se/) altough minor changes to the code is required.

 # Requirements:
 - ```pip install feedparser```